encode/django-rest-framework/docs/api-guide/permissions.md

 To use custom model permissions, override `DjangoModelPermissions` and set the `.perms_map` property.
 Refer to the source code for details.

+#### Using with views that do not include a `queryset` attribute.

+If you're using this permission with a view that uses an overridden `get_queryset()` method there may not be a `queryset` attribute on the view.
+In this case we suggest also marking the view with a sential queryset, so that this class can determine the required permissions.
+For example:

+    queryset = User.objects.none()  # Required for DjangoModelPermissions

 ## DjangoModelPermissionsOrAnonReadOnly

 Similar to `DjangoModelPermissions`, but also allows unauthenticated users to have read-only access to the API.